Reports of Cases Decided in the Court of Chancery of the State of New Jersey, Volumen77 |

 Página xxxvi

-... been too partisan an advocate to make a good judge , but the sequel showed that Chancellor McGill's estimate of him was not a mistaken one .
+... partisan an advocate to make a good judge , but the sequel showed that Chancellor McGill's estimate of him was not a mistaken one .
 Let me digress a moment to speak of the respect and affection in which he held the chancellor .

-... been too partisan an advocate to make a good judge , but the sequel showed that Chancellor McGill's estimate of him was not a mistaken one .
+... partisan an advocate to make a good judge , but the sequel showed that Chancellor McGill's estimate of him was not a mistaken one .
 Let me digress a moment to speak of the respect and affection in which he held the chancellor .

 Página xxxvii